anilkataricloudengineer/learn-shell/README.md

 we can import variables and functions using 'source' command .
 Meaning if we have a file with variables and functions declared then we can source that file and those variables and functions will be inherited into the shell program that we are running.

+#### Some random points

+        In shell function inside a function will work.